ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/libs/psbmpc_lib/README.md

 and also updates the current situation type that the own-ship is in, wrt to each obstacle, and also transitional variables (if an obstacle is passed by, is head on, is ahead, is overtaking the own-ship etc.).

-<p> An Obstacle_Data structure containing this dynamic obstacle information is sent to the PSBMPC at each COLAV iteration. </p>
+<p> A templated Obstacle_Data structure containing this dynamic obstacle information is sent to the PSBMPC at each COLAV iteration. </p>

+### Joint Prediction Manager
+<p> Class responsible for keeping track of all information on intelligent obstacles (Prediction Obstacles) in the PSBMPC joint prediction.
+Contains a vector of templated Obstacle_Data to store prediction information, and communicates with each Obstacle_SBMPC. </p>

 ### Obstacle